 Introduction to Greek Island hopping options

-Main island hopping area in Greece is Aegean sea and secondly the Ionian Sea.
+The main island-hopping area in Greece is Aegean sea and secondly the Ionian Sea.

 In Aegean, there are four main areas that we will focus on!

 - Saronic Gulf islands